happy-turtle/oit-unity/README.md

 ### Post-Processing Compatibility

-If you are using this with the package Post-Processing Stack v2 you have to add the post-processing override `Order Independent Transparency PP` to your post-processing volume.
+If you are using this with the package Post-Processing Stack v2 you have to do two additional steps:

+1. Add the post-processing override `Order Independent Transparency PP` to a global post-processing volume in your scene.
+2. Change line 55 in the shader `LinkedListRendering.shader` to

+        uint uStartOffsetAddress = 4 * ((_ScreenParams.x * (i.vertex.y - 0.5)) + (i.vertex.x - 0.5));

+    Otherwise transparent objects will be rendered upside down.
+Let me know, if you have a better workaround for this.